AxellH/eazyfill/positional-order/README.md

 ## Comparing

-Comparing two candidates is implemented on the area size of the bigger cell (see example below).
+Comparing two candidates is implemented on the area size of the bigger cell.
+See example for comparing reference number candidates below.

 In the beginning there are probably only a small number of data points.
 Cell areas should be kept bigger to have more values in cells.